recursion/hotkeyCommander/README.md

         - render configuration on
         - consume user key events from
     3. `const commander = hotkeyCommander(configContainerElement, commanderListenerElement, hotkeyDefinition)`
-4. Create event handlers on the emitter than hotkeyCommander hands you back.
+4. Create event handlers on the emitter then hotkeyCommander hands you back.
     - `commander.on('MOVE_FORWARD', onMoveForward)`

 #### Load as a script from html or as a node module.